paulczar/paulczar.github.io-source/content/blog/creating-a-helm-chart-monorepo-part-3/index.md

 ---
 date: "2019-07-03"
-title: "Creating a Helm Chart Repository - Part 3"
+title: "Creating a [Helm](https://helm.sh) Chart Repository - Part 3"
 categories: ["kubernetes","devops","helm"]
 draft: false
 ---

 ## Introduction

-Welcome to a three part blog series on Creating a Helm Chart Repository.
-In [part 1](/blog/creating-a-helm-chart-monorepo-part-1) of this series I demonstrated creating a helm chart repository using GitHub and GitHub Pages.
+Welcome to a three part blog series on Creating a [Helm](https://helm.sh) Chart Repository.
+In [part 1](/blog/creating-a-helm-chart-monorepo-part-1) of this series I demonstrated creating a [Helm](https://helm.sh) chart repository using [GitHub](https://github.com) nd [GitHub](https://github.com) ages.
 In [part 2](/blog/creating-a-helm-chart-monorepo-part-2) I will add Automation to automatically update the repository, and in **part 3** I will add testing for changes to the charts themselves.

-## Use Circle CI to test Helm Charts
+## Use Circle CI to test [Helm](https://helm.sh) Charts

-> Note - You could use any other CI system here, I chose Circle as it is easy to integrate with github and has a free tier.
+> Note - You could use any other CI system here, I chose Circle as it is easy to integrate with [GitHub](https://github.com) nd has a free tier.
 If you do use a different CI system the scripts should still work, but you'll need to rewrite a config file suitable for your CI choice.

 ### Introducing Chart Testing

-The Helm community has built a tool very imaginitively named [Chart Testing]((https://github.com/helm/chart-testing) specifically for testing Helm charts.
-Not only is it capable of linting and performing test installs of a Helm chart, but its also designed to work within a monorepo and only test those charts that have changed.
+The [Helm](https://helm.sh) community has built a tool very imaginitively named [Chart Testing]((https://github.com/helm/chart-testing) specifically for testing [Helm](https://helm.sh) charts.
+Not only is it capable of linting and performing test installs of a [Helm](https://helm.sh) chart, but its also designed to work within a monorepo and only test those charts that have changed.

 You can download and use [Chart Testing](https://github.com/helm/chart-testing/releases) locally, but really the power of it is using it in CI, so lets go straight to that.